ChloeL-E/msp3-trailfinders/README.md

     -   #### First Time User Goals

         1. As a first time user, I want to be able to easily navigate around the site without any errors and without the use of the back arrow in the browser.
-        2. As a first time user, I want to be able to search for a hike route.
+        2. As a first time user, i want the site to be easily accessible to me
-        3. As a first time user, I want to be able to view details about the chosen route ans see what other users thoughts/recommendations are.
+        3. As a first time user, I want to be able to search for a hike route.
-        4. As a first time user, I want to be able to register on the site to get full access and see my profile
+        4. As a first time user, I want to be able to view details about the chosen route and see what other users thoughts/recommendations are.
-        5. As a first time user, I want to be able to quickly login to the site each time I visit.
+        5. As a first time user, I want to be able to register on the site to get full access
-        6. As a first time user, I want to be able to add my own hikes to my profile.
+        6. As a first time user, I want to be able to quickly login to the site each time I visit.
-        7. As a first time user, I want to be able to edit or delete my hikes, if I want to.
+        7. As a first time user, I want to be able to see the hikes that i have posted.
-        8. As a first time user, I want to be able to comment/review and rate other users' hikes.
+        8. As a first time user, I want to be able to edit or delete my hikes, if I want to.

     -   #### Returning User Goals